52North/sensor-web-tutorial/docs/13_sta_example_request.md

 }
 ~~~

-The response shows the parameters which were send by the request and links to the `Location` itself,
+The response shows the parameters which were send by the request and the links to the `Location` itself,
 the `Thing` and the `HistoricalLocations`.
 The link to the `Thing` leads to the weather station
 which was added beforehand.